 Superannuation splitting under the family law

 Under Australian family law, superannuation is treated as an asset.
-The balance of your and your former partner’s superannuation should, therefore, be considered when negotiating and formalising a property settlement agreement after separation.
+You should consider the balance of your and your former partner’s superannuation when negotiating and formalising a property settlement.

 In this article, we will discuss:

-• How superannuation entitlements are likely to be distributed in a property settlement;
+• How superannuation entitlements can be distributed in a property settlement;

 • How to calculate a superannuation split;